What is a purchase order? Download your purchase order template

 What is a PO number?

-As you grow, you may find it time-consuming to manually create unique PO numbers for the number of orders you’re getting and it may be worth considering purchase order software that can generate them automatically.
+As you grow, you may find it time-consuming to manually create unique PO numbers for the number of orders you’re getting and it may be worth considering using a purchase order software that can generate them automatically.

 How to raise a purchase order in 5 simple steps